 I had put in exactly those instances that motivated me to pursue a career in supply chain and let those unique occurrences during my job assignments reflect in my essays as well.

-I gave my best to my application essays, got them reviewed from my husband and my brother multiple times and they started taking a satisfactory shape after a couple of iterations.
-With every next application, my essays improved.
+I gave my best to my application essays, and after multiple reviews they started taking a satisfactory shape.
+With every iteration, my essays improved.

 I finalized upon seven schools for specialization in supply chain for a mix of MBA and MS programs, and luckily got through all of them.